Language of instruction: |

 4) |

-Theories of the state-I : class and contestation |
+Theories of the state-I: class and contestation |

 5) |

-Theories of the state- II : state as autonomous actor |
+Theories of the state- II: State as an autonomous actor |

 |